yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 10s.
 Select the button with the triple dots `...` next to the `Input` field.
 This will open a file selector.
     - 10t.
 Find a NSP that is dumped as a folder with parts.
 Select one of the parts within the folder and click `Open`.
     - 10u.
 Next, select the button with the triple dots `...` next to the `Output` field.
 This will open a folder selector.
     - 10v.
-Select a folder where you would like your games stored and click `Select Folder`.
+Select a folder where you would like your games stored in your computer and then click `Select Folder`. (**NOTE:** Do not select a folder inside the SD card or you will quickly run out of space and experience slow transfer speeds in the merging process.)
     - 10w.
 After completing these steps, the parts are ready to be merged.
 Select `Merge Dump` and the program will merge the parts into a complete NSP located in the `Output` folder.
 Repeat these steps for all folder NSPs.
     - 10x.
 Once you're done merging, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)